For many years the grip has been tight.

 Then what do we do next?
 Maybe we need to release our grip on expectations or old processes and let the Lord in.
 We just need to let God…We need to release our grip on expectations or old processes and let the Lord in.
 Click To Tweet

 Let Him hold you and guide you.
 Give Him the reigns.
 Rely on His perfect will.
 Don’t plan for the worst while hoping for the best.
 Life doesn’t work that way.
-We can’t release if we don’t let Him establish my steps.
+We can’t release if we don’t let Him establish our steps.